Expanding Girls' Horizons in Science and Engineering Month – Mar. 1, 2027

 Expanding Girls' Horizons in Science and Engineering Month FAQs

-How many women are in STEM?
+How many women work in STEM fields?

 How to Observe Expanding Girls' Horizons in Science and Engineering Month